 Governors are asked to read the same documents and sign to say they have read them.
 They must also read Annexe C about Online Safety and the section regarding Safer Recruitment.
-In November 2018 the Governors attended a safeguarding briefing that was arranged through Governor Support Services as part of their training schedule.
 The Designated Safeguarding Team in school present the Governors with updates to Keeping Children Safe in Education on an annual basis as part of their statutory duties.
 Several of our Governors are also 'Safer Recruitment' trained to support the school in the recruitment process.

 Further information about safeguarding children in Leeds can be found on the Leeds Safeguarding Children Partnership website: https://www.leedsscp.org.uk